babonet13/HostYourNode/readme.md

 HostYourNode (HYN) : Welcome to HYN-nautes
 ==
 __FAST__ to _Build_, __EASY__ to _Tune_, _Enjoy_ for __EVER__ !
-(Build by end-users for end-users)
+(Buidl by end-users for end-users)

 >>> Work in process ...